CodeYourFuture/wordpress-module/lesson0.md

 Of course, you can also earn a living as a content editor, a blogger or a business owner with a WordPress website.
 But that'd be outside the scope of this course ;-)

-## The WordPress working environment
+## The WordPress development environment

 _This tutorial is based on my [original blog post](https://wptavern.com/composing-a-wordpress-development-environment-with-docker) on The WordPress Tavern._

-**If you don't care about what Docker is for now, feel free to jump to the part where we actually [spin up a WordPress Docker container](https://gist.github.com/petersuhm/086753a461a37bae7b33185eebecbaaf#hello-wordpress).**
+**If you don't care about what Docker is for now, feel free to jump to the part where we actually [spin up a WordPress Docker container](#hello-wordpress).**

 In the last few years, a wave of virtualization technologies have swept through our WordPress development environments.
 The one that has sounded the most promising to me has been Docker: lightweight and flexible.
 Yet, until recently, getting Docker up and running was an overwhelming task – especially on a non-Linux machine.
 Getting Docker to work required running it inside of a virtual Linux machine and configuring stuff like port forwarding and other parts of the network yourself.